So you’ve told your employees you’ll be tracking their working hours, and they didn’t cause a riot. Good.

-Employers have the option of preventing users from using Private time (the feature can be disabled in Settings -> Company.
+Employers have the option of preventing users from using Private time (the feature can be disabled in Settings -> Teams.
 However, if earning the trust of your staff and getting them to feel more comfortable with the concept of time tracking overall is your primary task, then we’d recommend leaving this feature be.

 4. IP RESTRICTIONS